Brympton d'Evercy: The kitchen wing

-The next major addition, still in 16th century, was the kitchen block ("O" on plan), interesting for its huge proportions and barrel vaulted roof, suggesting an original function less humble than a kitchen.
+The next major addition, still in 16th century, was the kitchen block ("O" on plan), notable for its huge proportions and barrel vaulted roof, suggesting an original function less humble than a kitchen.
 The kitchen is on two levels, the upper reached by a flight of short steps from the lower at each side of its width, yet the space does not appear ever to have been divided.
 From the kitchen range projects a turret (on the right hand between O and K on the plan) containing a spiral staircase, crowned by a belfry.
 This would have originally given a second access to the upper floor of the original house, now replaced by the Palladian south wing.
 From the kitchen stretches another wing ("P" on plan) of indeterminate date (no later than 1690).
 This seems always to have been known as the Farmhouse and inhabited by the family of the home-farm tenant.
 It may possibly have been intended as a secondary or service wing, or even part of a grander, never-completed scheme.